Image file format: HDR raster formats

 Most typical raster formats cannot store HDR data (32 bit floating point values per pixel component), which is why some relatively old or complex formats are still predominant here, and worth mentioning separately.
 Newer alternatives are showing up, though.
 RGBE is the format for HDR images originating from Radiance and also supported by Adobe Photoshop.
 JPEG-HDR is a file format from Dolby Labs similar to RGBE encoding, standardized as JPEG XT Part 2.

 JPEG XT Part 7 includes support for encoding floating point HDR images in the base 8-bit JPEG file using enhancement layers encoded with four profiles (A-D); Profile A is based on the RGBE format and Profile B on the XDepth format from Trellis Management.

 HEIF

 The High Efficiency Image File Format (HEIF) is an image container format that was standardized by MPEG on the basis of the ISO base media file format.
 While HEIF can be used with any image compression format, the HEIF standard specifies the storage of HEVC intra-coded images and HEVC-coded image sequences taking advantage of inter-picture prediction.

 AVIF

-AV1 Image File Format (AVIF) standardized by the video consortium Alliance for open media (AOMedia) creator of the video format Av1, to take advantage of modern compression algorithms and a completely royalty-free image format.
-It uses the image format with AVIF coding and recommends using the HEIF container, see AV1 in HEIF.
+AVIF is an image container, that is used to store AV1 encoded images.
+It was created by Alliance for open media (AOMedia) and is completely open source and royalty-free.
+It supports encoding images in 8, 10 and 12-bit depth.